djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: 'Stream'
 ---

+Let's chat!
+New node chat server deployed at [gwenbell.com:5050](http://gwenbell.com:5050/).
+Still working out the kinks.
+Let me know by email, github or carrier pigeon if you can't connect.
+============================================================

-Just fell in love with [The Headphone Project](http://leavemewithmybigdreams.com/blog/category/headphones-project/).
+20 Feb 2013 | Just fell in love with [The Headphone Project](http://leavemewithmybigdreams.com/blog/category/headphones-project/).
 I have so many questions.
-============================================================

 20 Feb 2013 | 60 pages into Learning Node by [Shelley Powers](http://burningbird.net/).
 The most readable tech book I've read to date.
 Thorough to the point of beautiful.
 Thank you, Shelley.